gulshang7/Data-Visualization-with-Python/README.md

 <img align="left" width="100" height="100" src="https://user-images.githubusercontent.com/124501309/227609349-8b69bf62-a7dd-4c55-8c4b-cc8527ac8d74.png">

-Pandas is an open-source library that is made mainly for working with relational or labeled data both easily and intuitively.
-It provides various data structures and operations for manipulating numerical data and time series.
-This library is built on top of the NumPy library.
-Pandas is fast and it has high performance & productivity for users.
+NumPy is a general-purpose array-processing package.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.
+It is the fundamental package for scientific computing with Python.
+It is open-source software.

 #### [NumPy Jupyter Notebook](https://github.com/gulshang7/Data-Visualization-with-Python/blob/main/Numpy/NumPy%20Library.ipynb)